What Is Raycast? The Complete Guide to the Best Mac Launcher (2026)

 Raycast AI (Pro Feature)

 The AI lives in your launcher, so it's accessible from anywhere on your system without opening a separate app.
-For a deep dive, see our Raycast AI commands guide.
+For a deep dive, see our Raycast AI commands guide, or our full Raycast Pro review for a verdict on whether the AI layer is worth paying for.

 Raycast vs. Spotlight: Why Switch?